desmos-labs/desmos/x/reactions/spec/02-concepts.md

 # Concepts

 ## Reaction
-The reaction structure contains the data that identify a post's reaction.
-Reactions can be registered by users inside their subspaces in order to later use them to react contents.
-They can be text values or more classic kind of reactions (i.e. emojis).
+Within each subspace, users can react to posts by using a _reaction_.
+This contains all the data referring to the post to which the reaction should be added, along with the reaction value itself.
+Reactions can be used to represent likes as well as any other type of response the subspace owners have decided to support.

 ### Subspace ID
 The [subspace] ID indicates the ID of the Dapp where the reaction has been made.